 If there is a course being offered that you feel may qualify for the minor that is not listed here, you are welcome to petition the program to have it count towards your minor progress.
 To do so, please reach out to us via email.

-This page lists courses for which you can earn credit towards a graduate minor in Cultural Studies for Fall 2025.
+This page lists courses for which you can earn credit towards a graduate minor in Cultural Studies for Spring 2026.
 Former course listings can be accessed by looking at the course archive.

 Minor Course Offerings